1921 Alberta general election: Calgary, Edmonton and Medicine Hat voters cast multiple votes

-This over-representation of big-city voters was so significant that there were more than 120,000 more votes counted than there were voters voting—significant as no single party received more than 102,000 votes.
+This over-representation of big-city voters was so significant that more than 120,000 more votes were counted than there were voters voting.
+This is significant as no single party received more than 102,000 votes.
 The Liberal Party received 28,000 votes in Edmonton and 20,000 votes in Calgary, almost half of their total across the province, under this system where each big-city Liberal voter could lodge five votes for the party.
 If you give the Liberal Party only one-fifth of their vote tally in Edmonton and Calgary, the Liberal Party total vote count decreases to well below the UFA total.
 Now it could be that each voter in Edmonton gave one of his/her votes to the Liberals (but not likely), but even so the Liberal candidates in Edmonton received 8,000 more votes in Edmonton than there were voters who voted.
 This 8,000 is more than half the difference between the Liberal's and the UFA's tallies province-wide.

 As well, in Calgary 17,000 voters cast about 76,000 votes.
 As none of these went to UFA candidates (none ran in Calgary) this massive multiple voting going elsewhere gave the UFA a lower proportion overall.

-It was also noted by defenders of the government that the UFA percentage of total seats (62 percent) is identical to the percentage of votes it received in the constituencies in which it did run candidates.
+It was also noted by defenders of the government that the UFA's percentage of total seats (62 percent) was identical to the percentage of votes it received in the constituencies in which it did run candidates.